 Prepare vegetables of your choice as described below.

 Combine the flour in a mixing bowl with the salt.
 Add 3/4 water and whisk together until completely smooth.
-Stir in flaxseeds along with 2 tablespoons additional water.

 Stir the vegetables into the batter until evenly coated.